UPAMA

 Our Mission

-UPAMA’s mission is to organize, digitize, and preserve the vast trove of audio and visual materials recorded by the Sound Gatherers and other grassroots documentarians that capture the Pan-African struggle for freedom, justice, and equality.
+UPAMA’s mission is to organize, digitize, and preserve the vast trove of audio and visual materials recorded by grassroots documentarians that capture the Pan-African struggle for freedom, justice, and equality.

 Transforming the media archive into an empowering community resource that is accessible to youth, engaged educators, researchers, and the community-at-large.